The Benefits of Sole Water

 • Leave on the counter overnight to let the salt dissolve.

-• The next day, if there is still some salt on the bottom of the jar, the water has absorbed its maximum amount of salt and the sole is ready to use.
+• If there is still some salt on the bottom of the jar the next day, the water has absorbed the maximum amount of salt, and the sole is ready to use.

 Notes

-To use: Mix 1 teaspoon of the sole into a glass of water and consume every morning on an empty stomach.
+• To use: Mix 1/2 – 1 teaspoon of the sole into a glass of water and drink every morning on an empty stomach.
 Do not use any metal utensils to measure or stir.

 How to Use Sole

-To drink, add 1 tsp to a glass of water each morning before eating or drinking anything else.
-Do not add more, especially starting off!
+To drink, add 1/2 – 1 teaspoon to a glass of water each morning and drink on an empty stomach.
+Don’t add more, especially when first starting!
 If this causes a detox reaction or headache, work up slowly.
+You could also try adding lemon to your water to make it more palatable.

-Have you ever made Sole?
+Have you ever made sole water?
 How did you like it?
 Share below!

 Katie Wells Avatar